 In this early scene, the narrative establishes that Luke can call his lightsaber to him using the Force.
 This sets up his ability to use it in a crucial moment late in the film during his battle with Vader.

 Master the Art of Dramatic Writing

-We have now summarized narrative definitions, examined the purpose and meaning of narrative, and looked at some narrative examples in literature and film.
-The next step in understanding the narrative of a story is to further analyze its component parts and complex structure.
+We have now summarized narrative definitions, examined its purpose and meaning, and looked at some narrative examples in literature and film.
+The next step in understanding storytelling function is to further analyze its component parts and complex structure.